garrandall/popular-music-data/tracks/whatever-you-need-meek-mill-chris-brown-ty-dolla--ign.md

 Girl, as long as you, wrap your arms 'round me
-Ooh, baby I don't care what them people say
+Oh, baby I don't care what them people say
 I'm givin' you whatever you want
 Girl, you know I can provide
 Whatever you need